aaadam3042/EyestrainManager/README.md

 ```

 ## Implementation: ##
-This is a CLI implementation using python
+This is a CLI implementation using python3